-When distributed cognition is at work between an individual human mind and artifacts (e.g., an address book, a system of e-mail folders, or a file system), it often functions well because the knowledge an individual needs is implicitly distributed between her/his head and the those artifacts.
-However, in the case of distributed cognition among members of a group, the group has no head, no place for the implicit information about the distribution of knowledge to be available to all members-therefore externalizations are critically more important for collaborative design.
-Externalizations (1) create a more complete record of our mental efforts, one that is "outside us" rather than vaguely in memory and (2) represent artifacts that can talk back to us [Schön, 1992] and form the basis for critique and negotiation.
+Recognizing the Need for Externalizations in Collaborative Design.
+Distributed cognition [Norman, 1993] emphasizes that the heart of intelligent human performance is not the individual human mind in isolation but the interaction of the mind with tools and artifacts as well as groups of minds in interaction with each other.
+It is important to understand the fundamental difference between these two forms of distributed cognition.
+When distributed cognition is at work between the individual human mind and artifacts, such as memory systems, it often functions well because the knowledge an individual needs is distributed between her/his head and the world (e.g., an address book, a system of e-mail message folders, or a file system).
+But in the case of distributed cognition in operation among groups of minds, a group has no head, no place for the information about this distribution of knowledge to be available to all members implicitly-therefore externalizations are critically more important for collaborative design.
+Externalizations (1) create a record of our mental efforts, one that is "outside us" rather than vaguely in memory and (2) represent artifacts that can talk back to us [Schön, 1992] and form the basis for critique and negotiation.